-Cyber security’, two small yet powerful words, that we hear increasingly often.
+Cyber security, two small yet powerful words, that we hear increasingly often.
 But what do these words actually mean?
 What does it mean to your business, your customers or even to you?
-We hear them so often that I think we have almost become immune to their meaning.
+We hear them so often that we have almost become immune to their meaning.

-If you are responsible for managing IT, some of the things you are likely to think about are firewalls, access controls, malware and virus protection and system monitoring.
+Just some ideas spring to mind firewalls, access controls, malware and virus protection and system monitoring along with many more.
 All of which are absolutely appropriate tools to deploy within your business to protect what you see as your most valuable asset- your data; and along with it your business operations and reputation.
 But what about your organisation’s other equally important asset – its people?
 However robust and resilient the technologies that you deploy are, they can be rendered virtually useless if you do not consider and engage with the people working in the business.

 Whilst many cyber-attacks exploit basic weaknesses and vulnerabilities in your IT systems or software, many of them are specifically designed and engineered to exploit weaknesses in people; our trusting nature, our time pressured lives and our resulting lack of diligence, poor working practices and business processes or just plain human error.